How to Reduce Eye Bags Naturally: Home Remedies That Work in 2026

 Aloe Vera & Calendula – Soothing & Anti-Inflammatory Agents

-Aloe vera and calendula calm seasonal allergies and puffy eyes, and reduce morning eye puffiness.
+Aloe vera and calendula help calm seasonal allergies and reduce puffy eyes, especially in the morning.
 Their cooling eye masks effectively hydrate skin while easing irritation.
 Aloe also improves skin elasticity, while calendula enhances wound healing.

 Green Tea & Caffeine Solutions – Circulation Boosters

-Green tea for eye puffiness and caffeine-infused products reduce vascular congestion under the eyes.
+Green tea and caffeine-infused products can help reduce eye puffiness by reducing vascular congestion under the eyes.
 These antioxidants are suitable for the eyes, shrink blood vessels, and brighten tired-looking eyes.
 Green tea also fights free radicals while caffeine temporarily tightens skin.

 Honey & Rosehip Oil – Natural Hydrators

 Honey under-eye treatment and rosehip oil for eyes deliver intense moisture and vitamins.
-They combat dehydration and eye bags while supporting a collagen boost under the eyes.
+They combat dehydration and eye bags while boosting collagen under the eyes.

 Honey has antibacterial properties, and rosehip contains natural retinoid alternatives.